prateek3697/devops-assignment/README.md

 - index.html - The main HTML file that loads the JavaScript and displays the content.
 - styles.css - A CSS file that styles the HTML page.

-**jenkins Folder**
+# jenkins Folder

 The jenkins folder contains:

-- build_and_deploy.groovy - A Jenkins pipeline script that automates the CI/CD pipeline steps, from building the Docker image to deploying it to Kubernetes.
+**- build_and_deploy.groovy** - A Jenkins pipeline script that automates the CI/CD pipeline steps, from building the Docker image to deploying it to Kubernetes.

-- Dockerfile - Defines the Docker image that will host the application using NGINX.
+**- Dockerfile** - Defines the Docker image that will host the application using NGINX.

-**Detailed Explanation**
+# Detailed Explanation

 **1. Application Files in dist Folder**